Six's thermometer: Design variations

 In a variation of design, some models have unsprung markers held in place by a magnetic plate located behind the card showing the scales and close enough to the U-shaped tube to hold the markers in place unless they are pushed by the thermal expansion of the device.
 When manual control is operated, the plate is pushed away from the U-shaped tube, freeing the markers which then drop under gravity to the surface of the mercury.

 Another design has the U orientated horizontally and the markers completely free and unsprung.
 The reset is carried out by turning the U to the vertical so the markers sink to rest on the mercury, and returning it to the horizontal.

 Mercury-free maximum–minimum thermometers

 The original Six's thermometer design contains mercury, which has been banned for most uses in the European Union and some other parts of the world.

-In 2006, S.Brannan & Sons Ltd, a UK company, was granted a patent for a mercury-free version of Six's maximum-minimum thermometer: instead of mercury two immiscible liquids are used supporting an index.
-The thermometer operates in the same way as the mercury version.
+In 2006, S.Brannan & Sons Ltd, a UK company, was granted a patent for a mercury-free version of Six's maximum-minimum thermometer: instead of alcohol and mercury two other immiscible liquids are used as the expansion and transfer liquids in the same fashion as the mercury version to position magnetic markers.
+In the patent, toluene was chosen as the expansion liquid and calcium bromide was chosen as the transfer liquid.

 Electronic thermometers often include a maximum-minimum registering feature.